 All this work required weeks of frantic overtime for Engel’s designers, who worked day and night even on the weekends.
 Overworked as they were, the stylists knew that the future of the division — and hence their ongoing employment — was on the line.
 Fortunately, their efforts were not in vain.
 McNamara liked the resulting design and ordered it moved to the regular Lincoln-Mercury studio to be readied for production.

-The 1958–1960 Lincolns had been offered in a full assortment of body styles, but the 1961 Lincoln Continental was available only as a four-door sedan or a four-door convertible, something that had become very rare since the war.
+The 1958–1960 Lincolns had been offered in a full assortment of body styles, but the 1961 Lincoln Continental was available only as a four-door sedan or a four-door convertible, the latter a body style that had become very rare since the war.
 In hindsight, not offering the popular two-door hardtop body style was a mistake — hardtop coupes accounted for around 20% of Cadillac sales at that time — but Lincoln-Mercury designers and engineers didn’t want to risk compromising McNamara’s support by proposing anything that would drive up tooling costs.

 McNamara insisted that the new Lincoln be profitable, but he also wanted it to be reliable, which had been a sore point for Lincolns of the late fifties.
 Many small details of the 1961 Lincoln Continental were designed to improve quality and corrosion resistance.
 All cars were given an extensive dynamometer run-in and a 12-mile (19.3-km) road test prior to delivery, so that they were essentially already broken in by the time they reached the dealer.
 To back up these measures, McNamara instituted a two-year, 24,000-mile (38,640 km) warranty, longer than any domestic car of the time.